krogla/stake_token/readme.md

 Token supports all ERC20 standard functions.

 In addition:
+ - `mint(address account, uint256 amount)` - owner can mint some amount for specified account
  - `burn(address account, uint256 amount)` - owner can burn some amount from specified account
- - `airdrop(uint256 amount, address [] calldata recipients)` - sends a specified amount for each address in list, function caller must have enough token balance
+ - `airdrop(uint256 amount, address [] calldata recipients)` - transfer a specified amount to each address in list, function caller must have enough token balance
  - `stakeParams(uint256 basePeriod, uint256 holdPeriod, uint256 annualPercent, uint256 annualPeriod)` - owner can change stake parameters
  - `createStake(uint256 stake)` - create the stake for caller, caller must have enough token balance
  - `cancelStake()` - cancel the stake for caller and hold staked amount